yousra291987/ChiCMaxima/README.md

 # ChiCMaxima

-ChiCMaxima pipeline for analyzing  and identificantion of chromation loops in CHi-C promoters data.
+ChiCMaxima: a pipeline for analyzing  and identificantion of chromation loops in CHi-C promoters data.

+# Current release: ChiCMaxima 1.0

 ChiCMaxima consists of 5 Rscripts: ChiCMaxima_Caller.r, ChiCMaxima_Collate.r, ChiCMaxima_MergeRep2.r,ChiCMaxima_MergeRepMany.r and ChiCMaxima_RepAnalysis.r, in addition to an R Browser (ChiCBrowser.r) to visualise CHi-C promoters data with called peaks.

-Current release: ChiCMaxima 1.0

 # Input format